flux-framework/flux-core/doc/man1/flux-start.rst

 .. option:: -v, --verbose=[LEVEL]

-   This option may be specified multiple times, or with a value, to set a verbosity level.
-See `VERBOSITY LEVELS`_ below.
+   This option may be specified multiple times, or with a value, to set a verbosity level (1: display commands before executing them,
+   2: trace PMI server requests in `TEST MODE`_ only).

 .. option:: -X, --noexec